Layer Management

 Solution:

-- Adjust the layer binding order
+- Adjust the binding order of layers

 - Use different directories to avoid filename conflicts